joynul24/PlayerMart-website/README.md

-1. Porject Name: Players Purchase
+1. Porject Name: PlayerMart Website

 2. I made this project with react and html, css, daisyui and tailwind, this is a player purchse website where you can buy the player of your choice according to your budget with dollars